A double scale fast algorithm for the transient evolution of a resonant tunneling diode: The time-dependent algorithm

-The number of Schr\"odinger equations to solve is reduced: $P'$ equations instead of $P$ equations for the Direct Resolution, which induces a reduction of the numerical cost.
-However, this reduction implies that we have only access to the functions $\left(\Psi^{nr}_{\nu p'}\right)^{l+1}$ for $p'=0,...,P'$ and the computation of the coefficient $\lambda_{p}^{l+1}$, for $p=0,...,P$, requires an interpolation of the non resonant wave function to evaluate the source term in \eqref{crankTh}.
-Following Remark \ref{rq_picla}, the picked form of the coefficent $\lambda_{p}^{l+1}$ is obtained numericaly only if the approximation of the source term at the frequency $k$ osillates in time at the energy $\varepsilon_k(t)$.
-This implies that a polynomial interpolation is not adapted.
-Therefore, we propose the suitable algorithm below: from the scheme \eqref{crankTh}, we have for $p=1,...,P$
+The number of Schr\"odinger equations to solve is reduced, $P'$ equations instead of $P$ equations for the Direct Resolution, reducing this way the numerical cost.
+However, this reduction implies that we have only access to the functions $\Psi^{nr,l}_{p',j}$ for $p'=0,...,P'$ and the computation of the coefficient $\lambda_{p}^{l+1}$, for $p\neq \nu p'$, requires an interpolation of the non resonant wave function to evaluate the source term in \eqref{trapTh}.
+If we set $\varepsilon^{\infty}_{p}=\varepsilon^\infty_{k_p}$ where $\varepsilon^\infty_{k}$ is given by \eqref{eqDispt}, it follows from Remark \ref{rq_picla} that the coefficient $\lambda_{p}^{l+1}$ has a peak when the energy $\varepsilon^{\infty}_{p}$ is equal to $E^{l+1}$ (the lower resonant energy corresponding to the potential $V^{l+1}$) only if the approximation of the source term in \eqref{trapTh} includes the time oscillations of the non resonant wave function.
+In particular, a polynomial interpolation of the non resonant wave function is not adapted.
+Solving equation \eqref{trapTh} and performing an oscillatory interpolation of the non resonant wave function, we obtain the following suitable algorithm which extends the formula \eqref{eqThetaIp} to the time-dependent case: for $p=0,...,P$